Imperial silver service rediscovered after escaping ravages of Napoleonic wars

 Besotted with Albert, "Mimi" manipulated her mother into allowing the marriage to go ahead.
 Not only did the couple get permission to marry, they also received a large dowry comprised of some of the most important gold and precious objects created during the Enlightenment.
 Large parts of the ensemble were made by Franz Caspar Wurth, including the First Sachsen-Teschen Service ever produced.
 This service was later to be melted to be replaced by an even more spectacular service by Caspar Wurth's son, Ignatz, part of which is the present soup tureen being auctioned at Bonhams.
 Marie Antoinette was given a very similar service as a dowry made by Ignatz Wurth.

-While it is Marie Antoinette who has been immortalized by history, Maria Christina was Maria Theresa's favorite child and for this she was excluded by the rest of the family, including sister Marie Antoinette.
+While it is Marie Antoinette who has been immortalised by history, Maria Christina was Maria Theresa's favourite child and for this she was excluded by the rest of the family, including sister Marie Antoinette.
 "Mimi" was given the cold-shoulder as she was the only daughter who was allowed to choose her own husband and marry Prince Albert for love.
 Indeed, the sisters never reconciled and it is believed that on the beheading of Marie Antoinette, Maria Christina remained cool and remarked that her sister should never have married.
 The soup tureen marks this special relationship between the mother and the daughter, but is also a symbol of the romantic love between Maria Christina and her husband.

 It was fashionable among the royal households of Europe to hold large Imperial banquets more as displays of wealth than dining.
 For such occasions, monarchs commissioned Imperial goldsmiths (such as the Wurth dynasty) to create silverware.
 In a number of paintings of such banquets from the period, monarchs are depicted eating "in state;" consuming their meals at long tables from the elaborate silverware while their guests stand around observing the display.
 The size and design of such silverware therefore reflects the prestige and wealth of the banqueting monarch.
 The soup tureen was used as symbol of this, demonstrated through its large size, weighing at 27 pounds and elaborate design of crabs and various shell fish on a bed of sea weed.
 This patterning tells us that the vase would have been used for the serving of bouillabase and such fish stews.

 The innovative French Baroque design and quality of the tureen reflects the deep love Prince Albert and Maria Christina shared for craftsmanship and the arts.
 Indeed, Prince Albert was described as having inherited his ancestor's passion for collecting, thought to possess "the Wettin's Collector's Bug".
-His fortunate marriage to Maria Christina gave him the opportunity to realize this zeal for the arts, as they couple spent their lives collecting and promoting Austria's most important artists and goldsmiths.
+His fortunate marriage to Maria Christina gave him the opportunity to realise this zeal for the arts, as they couple spent their lives collecting and promoting Austria's most important artists and goldsmiths.
 Their collection went onto to form the large part of the Albertina Museum (named after Prince Albert), which holds one of the largest collections of artworks in the world.

 Unlike many of his royal counterparts, Prince Albert was a careful spender.
 Many monarchs during this period were forced to melt down their silver and gold objects to fund their indulgent habits and salvage their courts from financial turmoil.
 Prince Albert and Maria Christina were famously cautious with their expenditure and this is why such a large part of their collection has remained preserved.
 It is therefore highly unusual to acquire silver from this period as so much of it was destroyed for politically financial reasons.